 Three Video Demonstrations

-Students must demonstrate Hip-Hop, Contemporary and Ballet—which are normally a part of the live audition–in their portfolios.
+Fall 2021 applicants will not have a live audition.
+Instead, students must demonstrate Hip-Hop, Contemporary and Ballet—which are normally a part of the live audition–in their portfolios.
 USC Kaufman faculty have provided classes with online exercises and combinations in each form.
 Applicants must provide the three self-taped videos demonstrating the assigned exercises and combinations.